-Hamish Henderson sang The Freedom Come All Ye on the 2018 Greentrax anthology Scotland's Voices.
-This track is an archive recording from The School of Scottish Studies.
+Hamish Henderson sang The Freedom Come All Ye in an archive recording from The School of Scottish Studies on the 2018 Greentrax anthology Scotland’s Voices.

 Jackie Oates sang Freedom Come-All-Ye in 2018 on her ECC album The Joy of Living.